 IMPACT ON CREDIT

-A foreclosure can have a negative impact on your credit for some time to come.
+A foreclosure or short sale can have a negative impact on your credit for some time to come.

 This is where the lender comes after the borrower in court after a foreclosure for the remaining balance owed on a loan.
 That is called a deficiency judgment.
 Generally, in California, first money home loans are protected from this in nonjudicial foreclosures.
 Be advised that you may not be protected with refinancing that first loan, second mortgages and Home Equity Lines of Credit.
-Also, lenders may try and use a judicial foreclosure to get a judgment but that is pretty rare.
+Lenders may try and use a judicial foreclosure to get a judgment.
 The rules in other states vary.
 The lender may also seek a deficiency balance owed after a short sale unless you get that debt released in writing.
 You should seek the advice of a real estate professional before making and decisions regarding foreclosure or signing any sale agreements.

 This is where a nonjudicial foreclosure auction sale occurs.
 If your home makes it to a foreclosure (Trustee) sale, and you could not prevent it, then you should appear to witness what happens.
 You will see who buys the home and for how much.
 These are important pieces of information that will come in handy.

 California law for San Diego is applied in these pages.
 Such laws may or may not be applicable in other jurisdictions.
 The information provided herein is of a general nature and is not intended to be taken as specific legal advice.
 For legal advice in a particular situation,